Incantation (American band): Musical style and influences

 Thom Jurek of AllMusic described Incantation's sound as "ferocious" and "mercilessly brutal," and categorized the band's style as a fusion of death metal, black metal, and grindcore.
 He added that the band utilizes "punishing" guitar riffs and "widely varying tempos."
 Incantation has also been noted for elements of doom metal present in their music.
 The band often employs slow and down-tuned passages, similar to the death-doom style of bands like Autopsy.
+Additionally, many of the band's riffs use string bending and pinch harmonics to attack single-string melody lines, drawing comparisons to Immolation.
 In an interview with Revolver, guitarist and vocalist John McEntee said: "We always said that the riff itself isn’t important, it’s the feeling you get when you hear the riff."

 Incantation's lyrical content frequently draws on anti-Christian, Satanic, and occult themes.

-The band has cited Necrophagia, Possessed, Destruction, Sepultura, Kreator and Sarcófago as influences.
+The band has cited Venom, Possessed, Destruction, Sepultura, Celtic Frost, Kreator, Sarcófago, Necrovore, Necrophagia and Master as influences.

+Legacy

+Incantation are considered leaders in the New York City death metal scene along with Suffocation, Mortician and Immolation.
+Incantation are also considered to be highly influential on a range of later death metal bands including Dead Congregation, Grave Miasma, and Portal, who are often described as "cavernous death metal."

+In 2017, Vice wrote: "In a genre that values loyalty to principle and a dedication to extremity, Incantation might be the truest death metal band on the planet."

+Frontman John McEntee spoke of the band's influence in a 2023 interview with New Noise Magazine: "We really wanted to push the limits of death metal at a time when I didn’t realize that, one day, it would be its own thing.
+I just always thought it would just be kind of us doing us, you know?
+And now I hear other bands; they really capture that style that we play, especially early on.
+And it’s super cool to hear that."